 White House's About-Face On Mexican Trade A 'Gut Punch' To U.S. Businesses

-Companies with supply chains straddling the U.S. southern border find themselves in the crosshairs of a new threat after President Trump pledged to raise tariffs on imports from Mexico.
+Companies with supply chains straddling the U.S. Southern border find themselves in the crosshairs of a new threat after President Trump pledged to raise tariffs on imports from Mexico.

 Just last week, business leaders thought that trade disputes with Mexico and Canada were nearly resolved after the Trump administration sought congressional approval of the U.S.-Mexico-Canada Agreement.